sanger-pathogens/assorted-sub-workflows/mags_maker/assemble/README.md

 ## Workflow Summary

-By default, this workflow assembles sequencing reads using metaSPAdes v3.14.
+By default, this workflow assembles sequencing reads using metaSPAdes.
 Reads that do not map back to the resulting contigs are then re-assembled using MEGAHIT, which is better suited for recovering low-coverage regions.
 Users can choose to run only metaSPAdes or only MEGAHIT by specifying the --metaspades or --megahit parameters, respectively.
 The final output consists of the combined and sorted assemblies, with short contigs filtered out.

 ### Parameters
 - `--assembly_stats` (Generate assembly statistics default: false)